damonpickett/nft-tutorial/README.md

 # NFT Minter
 Tutorial from [Open Sea Docs](https://docs.opensea.io/docs/creating-an-nft-contract)

+## Tech Stack
+- Javascript
+- [Solidity](https://docs.soliditylang.org/en/v0.8.14/): For writing smart contract.
+- [Hardhat](https://hardhat.org/): Through hardhat I'm able to use terminal commands (eg. `npx hardhat compile`, `npx hardhat deploy`, `npx hardhat mint`, etc.) to interact with the testnet.
+- [Alchemy](https://www.alchemy.com/): My Alchemy project API key is used in my hardhat configuration file.
+- [nft.storage](https://nft.storage/): This app allows me to upload files (images, metadata) to IPFS and returns a CID which I then use to set the base URI in my smart contract.

 ##### May 23rd, 2022, 1:12pm PST

 At present, the primary functions of this app are: